SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 The question 198 should read "FR04037" instead of "BETR801".

-The question 200 should read "What is the average in 2010 when sampled yearly"?
+The question 200 should read "What is the average of the overall mean concentration sampled yearly for the year 2010?"

 ### Python Submission